genboy/Festival/README.md

     - effects: player can not keep using effects in the area (v.1.0.5-12)
     - msg: do not display area enter/leave messages
     - passage: no passage for non-whitelisted players! (previously barrier flag)
+    - drop: players can not drop things
+    - tnt: entities can not exploded
     - perms: player permissions are used to determine area command execution (experiment)
-    - drop: players can not drop things

 **Events & Commands**